lerouxblond/platformer_2d/README.md

 - **Player Movement:** Smooth movement mechanics with jumping functionality.
 - **Dynamic Camera:** Follows the player with boundaries to avoid showing empty space.
 - **Platforms:** Includes standard platforms and pass-through platforms for jumping.
-- **Hazards:** Dead zones that reset the scene when the player falls.
+- **Hazards:** Dead zones that teleport back to ground when the player falls.
 - **Expandable Design:** Easy to add new levels, enemies, and mechanics.

 ---